Differentiation, Taylor series, and all order spectral shift functions, for relatively bounded perturbations: Spectral shift functions

 \begin{thm} Let $n\in \N$.
 Let $H$ be a self-adjoint (unbounded) operator in $\H$, and let $V$ be a symmetric and relatively $H$-bounded operator with $H$-bound $a\in[0,1)$, that is, such that $V(H-i)^{-1}\in\S^n$.
 Then, there exists $c_n>0$ and a real-valued function $\eta_n$ such that

 and

-for every $f\in\mathfrak{W}_n$ (cf. \cite[Definition 3.1]{vNS22}).
+for every $f\in\mathfrak{W}_n$ (see \cite[Definition 3.1]{vNS22}).
 The locally integrable function $\eta_n$ is determined by \eqref{tff} uniquely up to a polynomial summand of degree at most $n-1$. \end{thm} \begin{proof} The proof can be established along the same lines as the proof of \cite[Theorem 4.1]{vNS22}, by establishing analogous results to those of \cite[Lemma 4.8, Lemma 4.9]{vNS22} in the relatively bounded setting.
 The latter can be achieved in a similar way as we did in Lemma \ref{aprlem1} and Lemma \ref{aprlem2}, and Theorem \ref{krmainthm}.
-The replacement of the factor $(1+\|V\|)$ with $\frac{1+b}{1-a}$ is notable, which coincide if $V$ is bounded. \end{proof}
+The replacement of the factor $(1+\|V\|)$ with $\frac{1+b}{1-a}$ is notable; these factors coincide if $V$ is bounded. \end{proof}